socketsupply/components/docs/src/markdown/props.md

 ---

 Tonic has no templating language, it uses HTML!
-Remember, HTML only understands string values.
-If we want to pass more complex values to a component, prefix the string returned by the render function with `this.html`.
+But since HTML only understands string values, we need some help to pass more complex values to a component, for that we use `this.html`.

 ```js
 const data = { greeting: 'hello, world' }